ihjacobs925/react_es6_global/11-film-3-unidirectional.md

 #### Step 4: Add a `Faves` state to `FilmListing.js`

-In `FilmListing.js`, create a constructor that calls `super()` and sets the state to have one property, `faves`, which is initialized as an empty array.
+In `FilmListing.js`, add a `faves` state, which is initialized as an empty array.

 ### Task 2: Move the `Fave` Event Handler up the Component Tree